syranol/markdown-cv/index.md

 __Release Engineer, *Environmental Systems Research Institute (Esri)*__, Redlands, CA, Jun.
 2020 - Mar.
 2021

-* Managed end-to-end release and testing of multiple enterprise products across web, iOS, and Android platforms, including ArcGIS Dashboard, ArcGIS Insights, ArcGIS Field Maps, ArcGIS QuickCapture, and ArcGIS Tracker
+* Oversaw end-to-end release and testing of enterprise products across web and mobile platforms, including ArcGIS Dashboard, ArcGIS Insights, ArcGIS Field Maps, ArcGIS QuickCapture, and ArcGIS Tracker
-* Developed and maintained automation scripts for ArcGIS Dashboard and ArcGIS Insights using Python, Selenium, and Jenkins, ensuring efficient and reliable testing of these critical products
+* Designed and maintained automation scripts for ArcGIS Dashboard and ArcGIS Insights using Python, Selenium, and Jenkins, ensuring efficient and reliable testing of these critical products
 * Developed and executed comprehensive test plans and test matrices as part of the product release cycle
 * Performed rigorous testing on Release Candidates to ensure the high quality and stability of product releases
 * Collaborated with Project Managers, Product Engineers, and various stakeholder teams to continuously deliver product releases